own3d/docs/docs/docs/extensions/sdk.md

 npm install @own3d/sdk
 ```

 After installing the SDK, you can import the modules you need in your project.
-Keep in mind that your code will be
-organized in a more modular way, and you will have to import the modules explicitly.

 ### For General JavaScript Applications